 John Macrone (1809 – 1837) was a London publisher who worked with leading writers and illustrators of his day but died at the age of just 28.
 He was Charles Dickens‘s first publisher.

 John Macrone was born in the Isle of Man but moved to London in 1830 and soon afterwards he joined a small publishers owned by James Cochrane.
-In September 1834 he left Cochrane and started his own firm with offices in St. James’s Square, London.
+In September 1834 Macrone left Cochrane and started his own firm with offices in St. James’s Square in the Pall Mall area of London.

 Macrone achieved considerable success in the same year he had set up on his own by publishing the popular novel Rookwood by William Harrison Ainsworth and illustrated by George Cruikshank.
 It was Ainsworth who would introduce Macrone to Charles Dickens.